 Use the “language” setting to limit the number of results or filter by country (alpha 2/alpha 3 codes are available) to restrict your results to specific areas.

 Use different parameter to narrow down your results:

 - Define countries or geographical parameters in your requests to limit results accordingly.

 - Specify the language parameter to get results in a dedicated language (when available).

 Check our documentation to get more details.

 Yes, the REST API is designed to support a large volume of requests (possibility to do batches).
 You can use the API to properly format your clients’ address database, for example.

 If you intend to cache results, please contact us to get details on caching options

-Your Woosmap Console account will pool the volume of queries made in all the APIs set up on your platform.
-The final price will depend on your subscription and the volume of queries available.
+The Woosmap Console account will pool the volume of queries made in all the APIs set up on your platform.
+The subscription will depend on the volume of queries available.